(OPEN CLOSE ON James, agitated, unnerved, looking terrible –)

 (James is alarmed, shaken, certain now that he’s going mad.)

-James’ mother is dying; his business is failing; his life is falling apart.
+THE STORY: James’ mother is dying; his business is failing; his life is falling apart.
 Matters don’t improve when he receives repeated visits from a boy who it turns out is long dead, leading him to uncover a series of gruesome murders and finally embrace his ability to communicate with the other side.

-This movie is very loosely based on a book written by James van Praagh, the famous psychic.
+THE BACKSTORY: This movie is very loosely based on a book written by James van Praagh, the famous psychic.
 In taking the job, I insisted on being able to create my own thriller-scenario, since I felt the book did not readily lend itself to adaptation.
 The final product is a story and film I’m quite proud of – aided by a lovely collaboration experience with director Stephen Gyllenhaal and actors Ted Danson and Mary Steenburgen.
 It did well when aired on CBS – actually increasing its viewership for the second night, which seldom happens.
 I love this film.
 Sadly, it is not available on DVD.